Information on visas

 A Schengen visa is valid for a maximum of three months in a six-month period.
 The number of days depends on the duration of and reason for the stay in Sweden and the Schengen area.
 A visa is usually valid for entry into all the Schengen countries.
 In exceptional cases, it may only apply for a stay in the country that issued it.

 Read more about visas and application procedures

 Detailed information on visas and application forms can be found on the Swedish embassy websites.
-The Swedish Migration Board website also contains detailed information on visas, work and residence permits and other matters.
+The Swedish Migration Agency website also contains detailed information on visas, work and residence permits and other matters.
 The website also contains application forms and information in different languages.
-Links to the Swedish embassy websites and the Swedish Migration Board website can be found under 'External links'.

 The members of Schengen